dssg/voter-protection/data/readme.md

 * Interested in other county data?
   * Scroll to far right of sheet to see if any of the additional data suits you:
    * More Voter, Demographic, and County Data is available for plug-and-play
-   * Can also join data to  this file  using five-digit FIPS Coe
+   * Can also join data to  this file  using five-digit FIPS Code
-  * Substitute columns when needed, change, Metrics of interest, and adjust formulas  if needed to account for new categories
+  * Substitute columns when needed, change metrics of interest, and adjust formulas if needed to account for new categories
   * In Tableau, change the variables referenced in each sheet accordingly

 * "My data is at precinct level/ I have better data than you."